MrBobNl/BobVPN/README.md

 - [ ] Building the image
 ```
 git clone git@github.com:MrBobNl/BobVPN.git
-change all the #TODO using the tree or just ctrl-f for the text TODO in all the files
+change all the # TODO using the tree or just ctrl-f for the text TODO in all the files
 docker login -u username -p password
 # note this can take a while, remove platforms you don't need if you don't want them
 docker buildx build -t username/container:version --platform linux/amd64,linux/arm64,linux/riscv64,linux/ppc64le,linux/s390x,linux/arm/v7 --push .
 ```
-- [ ] Configure your network
+#### Configure network
-1. Modem #TODO
+1. Modem
 ```
+# TODO
 Give your device a static IP-Address and route the port you choose to the device.
 example:
 Service Name	        External Port	Internal Port	Internal IP Address	    Protocol	Source IP	Edit	Delete
 Open VPN Server Docker	****	        ****            *.*.*.*         	    UDP
 ```
-2. Modem + router #TODO
+2. Modem + router
 ```
+# TODO
 Give your router a static IP-Address and route the port you choose to the router.
 The second step is practically the same to the device.
 example:
 Service Name	        External Port	Internal Port	Internal IP Address	    Protocol	Source IP	Edit	Delete